-The national lockdown is offering the possibility of change with no consequences.
-It’s a get out of jail free card for fixers who can’t help trying to control the outcomes of their loved one’s lives.
-With the virus keeping you apart, you don’t have to set boundaries about what you will or won’t do.
-Your codependent can’t hate or abuse you for not running errands, not lending money, not walking the dogs or babysitting the grandchildren.
+The pandemic offered the possibility of change with no consequences.
+It was a get out of jail free card for fixers who can’t help trying to control the outcomes of their loved one’s lives.
+With the virus keeping you apart, you didn’t have to set boundaries about what you will or won’t do.
+Your codependent couldn’t hate or abuse you for not running errands, not lending money, not walking the dogs or babysitting the grandchildren.
 Imagine, there are no legal issues to deal with, either.
-If you are coping with a loved one with a mental illness, by all means stay in touch.
-Stay connected with loved ones at risk, and be sure to tell your family members or trusted friends if you are at risk in an abusive relationship.
-But the care-taking doesn’t have to be obsessive, and you don’t have to put yourself at risk.
+Now can you keep your boundaries in place for a more serene life?

 You’re not responsible for a natural disaster, and now you can worry about yourself for a change.
 What do you want to do today?
 You get to decide.
 Maybe you want to cook food others don’t like as much as you do.
 If no one is bugging you to run errands, you can watch TV or animal videos.
 You can take a nap or do work.
 How about taking up an old hobby?
 Coloring is a good one.
 You have the time.
 Just don’t obsess about what your loved one is doing or if he/she/they need your help.

 If you’re stuck at home with your codependent, however, you’re going to have some extra challenges because expectations for you to be perfect are going to escalate.
 Here, you will have to learn boundary setting.